ovis-hpc/readthedocs/docs/source/asf/pyanalysis.rst

 Testing an Analysis Module
 --------------------------
 This section goes over how to test your python analysis module as a user.

 You do not need to query from the Grafana interface to test your module.
 Below is a simple code which mimics the Grafana pipeline and prints the JSON returned to Grafana.

 .. note::

-	**If Grafana and SOS are already installed on your system then please skip the `Required Scripts`_ section** and ask your system administrator where these scripts reside on the system (usually under a "graf_analysis" folder) so that you may copy all necessary python scripts and modules to your home directory (/home/<username>/<grafana_analysis>), edit/modify exisiting python analysis modules and create new ones.
+	**If Grafana and SOS are already installed on your system then please skip the `Required Scripts`_ section** and ask your system administrator where these scripts reside on the system so that you may copy all necessary python scripts and modules to your home directory, edit/modify exisiting python analysis modules and create new ones.

-	If these python scripts or modules **do not exist on your system and you have no way of accessing them** then please continue to the `Required Scripts`_ section.

 .. code-block :: bash